 This may seem a little extreme, but it's the best way if nothing else is working.
 You can fix the software problems very easily using a tool called iMyFone D-Back.
 This application helps you get your iOS devices back to normal, even if you've encountered a variety of issues with iOS 12/11.
 Its features include:

 - The ability to repair your iOS device, including iPhone X and iPhone 8, without data loss.

 How to Refresh iOS 11 on Your Device with iMyFone D-Back

 Go into DFU mode by pressing and holding the Sleep/Wake button and the Home button at the same time for around 10 seconds.
 Let go of the Sleep/Wake button at this time, but continue holding onto the Home button for an additional 5 seconds.

 To go into Recovery mode, press and hold these same two buttons, but wait until you see the "Connect to iTunes" icon come up on the screen.
 Check the instructions according to your iPhone model

 (3) Next, you will have to download the firmware for your device.
 The iOS repair application will automatically detect it for you and all you have to do is click Download.

 (4) Click Start to Fix, and then the software will do the rest for you.
 Do not unplug your device during this process.
-Wait until it is done, then see if your device works normally.
+Wait until it is done, then see if your iPhone screen is responding to touch or not.

 5. Factory Reset Your iPhone to Solve Siri Not Working

 If all else fails, try a factory reset.
 This is kind of a final resort.
-Before you reset, make sure to back up your data either using iTunes, iCloud, or a third-party app like iMyFone D-Port Pro (which allows you selectively back up iPhone data you need).
+Before you reset, make sure to back up your data either using iTunes, iCloud, or a third-party app like iMyFone iTransor (which allows you selectively back up iPhone data you need for free).
 Next, go through these steps:

 (1) Go to Settings on your device.